New bioinformatics and statistical methods for the analysis and visualisation of foot and mouth disease virus sequences

 Start date1 October 2019

-Eligible students will receive a minimum annual stipend of of £15,009 and university registration fees will be paid.
+This is a fully-funded studentship open to UK and EU students.
+Eligible students will receive a minimum annual stipend of £15,009 and university registration fees will be paid.

 Funding sourceThis has been generously funded by the legacy of Mr Kenneth Longhurst and the Pirbright Institute